jameshughes89/cs2XX-ComputerArchitecture/site/labs/arithmetic/arithmetic.rst

 #.
 Using an adder, create a circuit to double some 8 bit number

     * Ignore overflows beyond 8 bits
+    * Use 8 input components and 8 output components

 #.
 Without using an adder, create a circuit to double some 8 bit number